Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Ask people if they've ever had roast pig and, if they have, their response usually is "Feh.
 Nothing special."
 That's because it was not cooked properly.
 And cooking it properly is tricky.
 But you can pull it off with some planning, some help, and my instructions.

 The challenge with whole hog is that there are so many muscles of different thickness with different degrees of fat, sinew, and collagen.
 The hams, the large rump muscles on the rear legs are the thickest and most dense muscle group.
-They are best when smoked to about 175°F. The shoulders are slightly less thick, and they have large fatty deposits within.
-They are best when cooked to about 203°F. The loins are lean and tender, not nearly so thick, and they are best at about 145°F. Just behind them are the tenderloins, thin tubes of the most tender meat on the hog.
-They are best at about 145°F. The curved ribs are on top of the loins, and they are heavy with fat and collagen and connective tissue.
+They are best when smoked to about 145°F and sliced.
+The shoulders are slightly less thick, and they have large fatty deposits within.
+They are best when cooked to about 203°F and shredded.
+The loins are lean and tender, not nearly so thick, and they are best at about 145°F. Tenderloins, thin tubes of the most tender meat on the hog, are also best at about 145°F. The curved ribs are on top of the loins, and they are heavy with fat and collagen and connective tissue.
 They're best at about 190°F. The bacon is mostly fat and it can go to 200°F. To make matters worse, there is a lot of sinew, globs of fat, chewy membrane and silverskin that can seriously get in the way.

 It is impossible to hit all these numbers so you must compromise, but there are tricks to get everything tender and juicy.